C191068/Khatami_ReactJs/README.md

 as our is a single page application and we need something to handle or rolling <br>
 because we gonna have different pages <br>

+there is another library named reach router <br>

+the same team have created reach router and react router <br>